 π = n * Φ * c * R * T

-- n is the number of ions produced when the solute undergoes dissociation.
+n— Number of ions produced when the solute undergoes dissociation.
 It is also called the dissociation factor or the van't Hoff factor.
-Most typically it ranges from 1 (for substances that cannot be dissociated) to 3.
+Most typically, it ranges from 1 (for substances that cannot be dissociated) to 3.

-- Φ is the osmotic coefficient of the given solute.
+Φ— Osmotic coefficient of the given solute.
 It is a unitless factor dependent on the type of substance.
 Its value is most often close to 1.
-You can find the value of this coefficient for the most common substances in the end of this article.
+You can find the value of this coefficient for the most common substances at the end of this article.

 How to calculate osmotic pressure